digitalcytometry/cytospace/README.md

   <img src="images/VisiumTar.png" width="300"> <img src="images/Visium.png" width="300">
 </p>

+Starting with CytoSPACE v1.1.0, the tool supports Space Ranger v2.0.0+ outputs.
+This is done by detecting files that have updated naming conventions (namely, the `tissue_positions.csv` file), then saving a copy of those files to the same directory with a naming convention that is compatible with scipy's functionality to read Visium datasets.

 ### Using sparse matrices for gene expression
 Starting with CytoSPACE v1.0.5, users may also provide the scRNA or ST gene expression as sparse matrices instead of tab- or comma-delimited files.<br>
 This will require a very specific set of file names in hopes of avoiding issues with parsing, and we recommend that users use the R helper scripts under `Prepare_input_files` to generate these input.
 Please see the subsections below for further information about these helper scripts.

-If providing input as sparse matrices, you will need three files under the same directory to represent one expression matrix: `[expression].mtx`, `[expression]_genes.tsv`, and `[expression]_cells.tsv`.
-The `.mtx` file will list the numeric values in sparse matrix format, while `_genes.tsv` and `_cells.tsv` will be the corresponding gene names and cell (or spot/barcode) names for the matrix, one entry on each line (no headers).
-If there are multiple columns in `_genes.tsv` or `_cells.tsv`, CytoSPACE will take the first column as the gene/cell names.
-Please note that while the filename inside the brackets (`expression`) may vary, the suffixes `.mtx`, `_genes.tsv`, and `_cells.tsv` must exactly match.
+If providing input as sparse matrices, you will need three files under the same directory to represent one expression matrix: `[expression].mtx`, `genes.tsv`, and `cells.tsv`.
+The `.mtx` file will list the numeric values in sparse matrix format, and can also be in a compressed `[expression].mtx.gz` format.
+The filename inside the brackets (`expression`) may vary.
+The `genes.tsv` and `cells.tsv` will be the corresponding gene names and cell (or spot/barcode) names for the matrix, located in the same directory as the matrix file.

+Starting CytoSPACE v1.1.0, the tool also supports alternative naming conventions (`features.tsv` and `barcodes.tsv`), that are according to common Space Ranger and Cell Ranger sparse matrix outputs.
+These files support `.csv` extension, and compressed `.gz` formats as well.
+The files should have one entry on each line (no headers).
+If there are multiple columns in any of the files, CytoSPACE will take the first column as the gene/cell names.
+Please note that for common Cell Ranger and Space Ranger sparse matrix inputs, the first column of the gene file usually has the Ensembl IDs, while the gene symbols are in the second column, so you would need to change the order of the columns if your other input modality contains gene symbols for the gene names.

-The `[expression].mtx` file should be supplied as the argument to `--st-path` or `--scRNA-path`, in which case CytoSPACE will automatically try to locate the corresponding `[expression]_genes.tsv` and `[expression]_cells.tsv` files from the same directory.
+The `[expression].mtx` file should be supplied as the argument to `--st-path` or `--scRNA-path`, in which case CytoSPACE will automatically try to locate the corresponding gene and cell files from the same directory.

+Please ensure the gene file includes gene names with the same naming convention (e.g., Ensembl gene ID, HGNC gene symbol, etc.) as those in the provided ST data.

 <details><summary><b>Preparing input files from Seurat objects</b></summary>